phetsims/function-builder/doc/implementation-notes.md

 [FBQueryParameters](https://github.com/phetsims/function-builder/blob/master/js/common/FBQueryParameters.js).

 **Memory management**: All objects created in this simulation exist for the lifetime of the simulation.
-So in most cases, when an observer is registered (e.g. via `link`, `addListener`), there is no need to unregister that observer (e.g. via `unlink`, `removeListener`).
+So in most cases, when an observer is registered (e.g. via `link` or `addListener`), there is no need to unregister that observer (e.g. via `unlink` or `removeListener`).
 For clarity, all calls that register an observer indicate whether a corresponding unregister call is required.
 For example:

 ```js